aws/amazon-neptune-for-graphql/README.md

 >
 > This utility works for Property Graph databases only.
 Support for RDF has not yet been added.

+> [!NOTE]
+>
+> This utility works for Property Graph databases only.
+Support for RDF has not yet been added.

 You can also **start with a GraphQL schema with your types and an empty Neptune database**.
 The utility will process your starting GraphQL schema and inference the directives required to map it to the Neptune database graph nodes and edges.
 You can also **start with a GraphQL schema with the directives**, that you have modified or created.

 The utility has the option to **generate the AWS resources** of the entire pipeline, including the AWS AppSync API, configuring the roles, data source, schema and resolver, and the AWS Lambda that queries Amazon Neptune.